Awards

 Read Homer I. Bernhardt’s “Pitfalls of the Pitt Study” from 1979.

-Membership in ASEE is not an eligibility requirement for this award.
+• Membership in ASEE is not a requirement.

 How to Nominate